Strength through diversity.

 St. Gilgen International School offers a generous scholarship program for exceptional students.
-To apply for a scholarship, students must submit their previous three academic reports and write a letter of motivation addressed to the Principal.
+To apply for a scholarship, students must submit their previous three academic reports and write a letter of motivation addressed to the Head of School.
 The letter of motivation, written by the applicant, should note their skills, talents & achievements and state why they think they should receive a scholarship to StGIS.
 This letter should not be more than two sides of A4.
-Proven excellence in areas such as the arts, music, theatre, sports or outdoor adventure, leadership and service/charity work will be viewed favorably.
+Proven excellence in areas such as the arts, music, theatre, sports or outdoor adventure, leadership and service/charity work will be viewed favourably.
 All scholarships are reviewed annually.

 The applicant's parents will have to indicate clearly the extent of financial contribution they can commit to during the period of their son/daughter's education at St. Gilgen International School.

 Please be aware that full scholarships are strictly limited to only the most exceptional of potential students.
 Most scholarships are partial scholarships, 10-50% off the school fees.
 Scholarships are only awarded on entry.
 The scholarship application should reach us by mid-march before the relevant academic school year.